idealadarsh/ytmdesktop-adblock/README.md

 This is a minimal Electron application based on the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start) within the Electron documentation.

+*This code cotains modified version of [Original Ytmdesktop](https://github.com/ytmdesktop/ytmdesktop) and only adds adblock!
+I still think you should support music.youtube.com and buy premium*

 **Use this app along with the [Electron API Demos](https://electronjs.org/#get-started) app for API code examples to help you get started.**

 A basic Electron application needs just these files: